 Reading and becoming familiar with the below Nursing and Midwifery Board of Australia (NMBA) documents will ensure you are following professional and ethical guidelines in practice.
-These can be obtained via the links below or via the links on your placements study desk.
+These can be obtained via the links below or via the links on the Nursing: Professional Practice Hub.